akchouu/akchouu/README.md

 </div>

 <div align="center">
-#im not the best at vocalising gratitude. ily all, thank you
+the nefarious nako when you give her a cake in a myth game:
 </div>